 LK: Absolutely, in their printed format.
 However, many cover letters these days are sent by email.
 I recommend placing your cover letter in the body of the email and attaching your resume as a Word document.
 You won’t have the same look-and-feel with this method, but it’s what employers prefer.
 But do be sure that the language, style, and messages are congruent.

 Q: What’s one piece of advice that you’ve uncovered after the book went to press that you’d like to add as an addendum?

 LK: It’s more important than ever to get your messages across QUICKLY.
 We’ve learned from Twitter that you can say a lot in 140 characters!
 Trim your letters down to the core message to be sure they are read and not passed over.

 “Cover letters offer a golden opportunity to link your set of skills, experience, talents and interests with a particular company or job.
 They are your formal introduction to people who can be influential in your job search, and they prepare your readers for all the details, experiences and accomplishments highlighted on your resume,” says Ms. Kursmark.

 Instead, consider the following tips.
 According to Kursmark, these actions are effective strategies for scoring face-to-face interviews.

-- Pack your P.S. with punch.
+– Pack your P.S. with a punch.
 Most people immediately jump to the P.S. portion of a letter and read it again after finishing the rest.
 With a P.S., you can close your letter on a particularly positive and powerful note.
 To do so, be sure the P.S. contains information valuable to the employer.
 You might mention how a skill or experience of yours relates to one of the employer’s current goals.
 You might also congratulate the reader on an achievement or media coverage.

 – Write to someone in particular.
 Avoid sending a letter “To whom it may concern.”
 If you don’t know the name of the person who will receive your letter, try searching Google or LinkedIn to uncover the name of the appropriate hiring manager or a contact in the human resources department.